iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 17

-- Grab a fresh opening pick and gently slide it right into the center of the iPad's right edge.
-You're on your way to a smooth repair!
+- Grab a fresh opening pick and slide it smoothly to the middle of the iPad's right edge.

 Step 18

-- Warm up an iOpener and stick it along the bottom edge of your device for a solid two minutes.
+- Warm up your iOpener and let it hang out on the bottom edge of the device for about two minutes to loosen things up.

 Tools Used